l2beat/l2beat/packages/backend/discovery/dbk/ethereum/diffHistory.md

-Generated with discovered.json: 0xbc06268c12c468be51fda6f9e97a9d06b2da844c
+Generated with discovered.json: 0xeec51188f25afd9660ac5c21ff0644557b3829ab

-# Diff at Thu, 19 Sep 2024 10:41:31 GMT:
+# Diff at Fri, 20 Sep 2024 07:37:32 GMT:

 - author: sekuba (<29250140+sekuba@users.noreply.github.com>)
-- current block number: 20784107
+- current block number: 20790352

 ## Description

-Provide description of changes.
-This section will be preserved.
+Initial discovery of a highly custom OP stack deployment: Beta version of Systemconfig with gas token support (not used) and a deployed dispute game factory without support for it in the OptimismPortal (and an active legacy L2OutputOracle).

 ## Initial discovery